notcl4y14/levy/API.md

 --- Get event writer from the app's event array.
 --- @param event_name string
---- @return EventReader
+--- @return EventReader?
 function App:get_event (event_name)

 --- Adds a system to the schedule.
 --- Schedule must be one of these values: 'startup', 'update', 'draw'.
 --- The case of the name is insensitive.
 --- @param schedule string
---- @param system function
+--- @param system function|System
+--- @return self
 function App:add_system (schedule, system)

+--- Adds a table of systems to the schedule.
+--- Schedule must be one of these values: 'startup', 'update', 'draw'.
+--- The case of the name is insensitive.
+--- @param schedule string
+--- @param systems function[]|System[]
+--- @return self
+function App:add_systems (schedule, systems)

 --- Adds a plugin to app.
 --- @param plugin Plugin